1960s Pussycat Ceramics Table Lamp

 Materials: Round brown glazed ceramics “pot”.
 Black resting cat on a yellow pillow on front.
 Round iron wire and fabric lampshade.
 Brass and porcelain B22 socket.

 Total Height (with lampshade): 39 cm / 15.35”

 Lampshade: ∅ 20 cm / 7.87”

 Width: ∅ 16,5 cm / 6.49”

 Electricity: 1 bulb B22, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

 Manufacturer: To be appraised, a “phoenix“ mark is present, but no match found.
 A phoenix is a long-lived bird that is cyclically regenerated or reborn.

-The colour of the enamel is typical for the 1950s and 1960s.
+The brown colour of the enamel glazing is typical for the 1950s and 1960s.